 Demolitions, forced removals and their consequences

 The demolitions began a month later, in July 2016.
 They were carried out by Chinese work teams consisting of workers, local government officials, police and security services, accompanied by digging teams.
 The demolitions and removals took place throughout the rest of the year until December, when there was a pause due to the winter conditions.
 According to the latest figures, 4,828 people have been evicted and at least 4,725 buildings destroyed.

-The demolitions had a devastating effect on people across Tibet, as well as the residents themselves.
+The demolitions have had a devastating effect on people across Tibet, as well as the residents themselves.
 One resident likened the demolitions to “destroying heaven”.
-Three nuns are reported to have taken their own lives in protest against the demolitions.
+Three nuns are reported to have taken their own lives in protest against this destruction.
 One of them, Rinzin Dolma, committed suicide on 20 July 2016 and left a note saying she could not “bear the pain of the endless Chinese harassment of innocent Buddhists who quietly studied at the institute”.

 Those removed from Larung Gar were returned to their native regions of Tibet, often miles away from their colleagues and friends at Larung Gar.
 Due to the travel restrictions imposed in the Tibetan Autonomous Region, it is highly unlikely that residents will be able to meet again.
 This was reflected in video footage of the removals that was smuggled out of Larung Gar and which shows residents crying as those being removed are put on coaches and driven out of the site.
 Residents who have been removed from the site have been made to sign pledges promising not to return to live there.